rancher-sandbox/cos-toolkit-docs/content/en/docs/Getting started/booting.md

 ### Importing a Google Cloud image manually

 {{% pageinfo %}}
-You need to use the GCE images ( e.g. `cOS-Vanilla-GCE-green-$VERSION.raw.tar.xz` ) manually when importing GCE images and use them to generate images with Packer.
+You need to use the GCE images ( e.g. `cOS-Vanilla-GCE-green-$VERSION-$ARCH.raw.tar.xz` ) manually when importing GCE images and use them to generate images with Packer.
 See [build GCE with Packer](../../creating-derivatives/packer/build_gcp)
 {{% /pageinfo %}}

 1. Upload the Google Cloud compressed disk to your bucket